-- 1. Select the object. - 2.
-In the Title Properties panel, click the triangle next to Fill or Strokes, then click the triangle next to Texture to reveal the options. - 3.
-Click the Texture box. - 4.
-Do one of the following: - Click the Texture swatch and select any image file on the hard disk. - Browse to Program Files/Adobe/Premiere Pro [version]/Presets/Textures (Windows) or Applications/Adobe/Premiere Pro [version]/Presets/Textures (Mac OS) and select a texture.
-Then click Open (Windows) or Choose (Mac OS).

-5. To specify how the texture scales, aligns, and blends with its associated object, set any of the remaining options:

-Flip With Object Flips the texture horizontally and vertically when the object is flipped (by dragging the object anchor points over each other).
+- Click the Texture swatch and select any image file on the hard disk. - Browse to Program Files/Adobe/Premiere Pro [version]/Presets/Textures (Windows) or Applications/Adobe/Premiere Pro [version]/Presets/Textures (Mac OS) and select a texture.
+Then click Open (Windows) or Choose (Mac OS). - 5 To specify how the texture scales, aligns, and blends with its associated object, set any of the remaining options: Flip With Object Flips the texture horizontally and vertically when the object is flipped (by dragging the object